Abbastanza/data_engineering_py/README.md

 ```
 - Code for Exploratory Data Analysis is in prj01.ipynb
 - Original data sources are in `data`, cleaned data is in `cleaned`
+- `environment` contains the conda environment.yml as `prj01-environment.yml`and the explicit specification files as `prj01-environment.txt`
+- Environments were tested on MacOS and Windows11

 ### HOW TO RUN: